Bassel20/Embedded-Systems-Interview-Questions-Answers/Real Time Operating Systems (RTOS) Questions.md

 a deadlock is a situation where two or more tasks or processes are blocked because each process is waiting for a resource held by another process.
 It occurs when there is a circular dependency among tasks or processes, and none of them can make progress.

 ![Alt_text](https://github.com/Bassel20/Embedded-Systems-Interview-Questions-Answers/blob/main/Figures/deadlock.png)

+Deadlocks can occur due to the following four conditions, known as the Coffman conditions:

+* **Mutual Exclusion:** Resources involved in the deadlock can only be used by one task or process at a time and cannot be shared.
+* **Hold and Wait:** A task or process holds one or more resources while waiting to acquire additional resources.
+* **No Preemption:** Resources cannot be forcibly taken away from a task or process.
+It can only release them voluntarily.
+* **Circular Wait:** A circular chain of tasks or processes exists, where each is waiting for a resource held by another task or process in the chain.